 Autumn: The Time for Harvest and Preparation

-Autumn is also the ideal time to prepare the garden for winter.
-Collect seeds from heirloom varieties for future planting and clean gardening tools to ensure they are ready for the next season.
-Adding a layer of mulch or planting cover crops helps protect the soil from erosion and maintains its health through the winter months.
+But the fun doesn’t stop there!
+Autumn is also the perfect time to get your garden ready for winter.
+Collect seeds from your favorite heirloom varieties to save for next year’s planting.
+Give your gardening tools a good cleaning to ensure they’re in top shape for the upcoming seasons.
+And don’t forget to add a layer of mulch or plant cover crops to protect your soil from erosion and keep it healthy throughout the winter months.

 Winter: Reflecting and Planning